nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

    Expect a larger latency if data is not provided every SDU interval and the stream is configured with retransmissions.
    This is due to the fact that the controller first needs to send empty data packets for the data that was not provided.
    In case data is missing, the controller sends NULL data every ISO event.
-   This also ensures that the data provided with the time of arrival mode is retransmitted the configured number of times.
+   This also ensures that the data provided with the time of arrival mode is retransmitted the configured amount of times.

    Use this mode if the exact time when an SDU is sent does not matter or if SDUs are only produced at a rate much smaller than the SDU interval.
    To use this mode, set the sequence number to 0 and do not add a timestamp to the HCI ISO data.